Healing from a Dysfunctional Family: The Framework That Actually Works

 - Reparenting: Providing yourself with the care, validation, and nurturing you needed as a child.

-- Relational Healing: Cultivating relationships that support your growth and safety, including therapy, friendships, and partnerships.
+- Relational Healing: Building relationships that support your growth and safety, including therapy, friendships, and partnerships.

-What Dani describes as the most important work she’s ever done for herself involved learning to show up differently at family gatherings — attending without taking on the emotional labor of everyone else.
+What Nidhi describes as the most important work she’s ever done for herself involved learning to show up differently at family gatherings.
+Attending without taking on the emotional labor of everyone else.
 It’s a small but profound act of reclaiming her autonomy and peace.

-Healing from a dysfunctional family is a journey of reclaiming your selfhood and rewriting the stories that no longer serve you.
-It takes courage, patience, and support — but it is entirely possible.
+Healing from a dysfunctional family is a slow reclaiming of your selfhood and rewriting the stories that no longer serve you.
+It takes courage, patience, and support.
+But it’s entirely possible.
 The framework I’ve outlined here is a guide to help you understand the complexity of your experience and the depth of your strength.

 If what you’ve read here resonates, I want you to know that individual therapy and executive coaching are available for driven women ready to do this work.
 You can also explore my self-paced recovery courses or schedule a complimentary consultation to find the right fit.